 Every child should start the school day with a healthy breakfast.

-The School Breakfast Program, funded by the U.S. Department of Agriculture, plays a crucial role in making sure kids get the food they need to focus and excel in the classroom.
-Barriers, including stigma and transportation logistics, cause school breakfast participation rates to be low.
+The School Breakfast Program is funded by the U.S. Department of Agriculture, and plays a crucial role in making sure kids get the food they need to focus and excel in the classroom.